EaseTheWorld/ZOUI/README.markdown

 Mode O
 ------
 Mode Z is for few-time trigger but I need something for more-than-10-time trigger.
-- Mode O is like invisible progress bar.
-You stroke any direction then `onMove(O, value)` will be called while you are moving.
+Mode O is like invisible progress bar.
+You draw a circle.
+This is 'O'.
+- You stroke any direction without sudden angle change then `onMove(O, value)` will be called while you are moving.
 - To reverse the sign of the value, move backward.
 First sign is always positive.
 - The size of the value is in proportion to the moving distance.
 - Distance threshold can be set in `ZOTouchListener(context, listener, distanceThresholdDip)`.
 It is in dip unit so it will be scaled automatically.